jbcodeforce/flink-studies/docs/coding/flink-sql.md

     DESCRIBE tablename;
     ```

 * Write SQL statements and test them with Java SQL runner.
 The Class is in [https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner](https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/sql-runner) folder.
+Then package the java app and sql script into a docker image and use a FlinkDeployment  descriptor; (see [this git doc](https://github.com/apache/flink-kubernetes-operator/tree/main/examples/flink-sql-runner-example)).

 [See the Flink SQL CLI commands documentation](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sqlclient/)).